-Areas south and west of Osh, the Fergana Valley region, and areas along the borders of Uzbekistan and Tajikistan
+Areas south and west of Osh, the Fergana Valley and borders with Uzbekistan and Tajikistan

-Use only officially recognized border crossings in this area, as landmines may be present in uncontrolled border areas.
-Check if border posts are open before travelling there.
+Areas bordering Uzbekistan and Tajikistan are mined.
+Only use officially recognized border crossings, as landmines may be present in uncontrolled border areas.
+Confirm that border posts are open before travelling there.

-Heightened tensions throughout the region, together with increased threats globally from terrorism, may put Canadians at greater risk.
-Maintain a high level of personal security awareness at all times.
-Exercise caution, particularly in commercial and public establishments (such as hotels, clubs, restaurants, bars, schools, places of worship), at outdoor recreational events, and in tourist areas frequented by foreigners.
+Heightened regional tensions may place you at greater risk.
+Maintain a high level of personal security awareness at all times, particularly in commercial establishments (such as hotels, clubs, restaurants, bars, schools, places of worship), public places, at outdoor recreational events and in tourist areas frequented by foreigners.

-Border crossings with Kazakhstan and Tajikistan are currently open.
-Uzbekistan land border crossings are open for citizens of other countries including Canadians and closed for Kyrgyz citizens.
-Kazakhstan border crossing points with the Kyrgyz Republic may be closed or restricted without warning.
+Uzbekistan land border crossings are open to citizens of some countries, including Canada, but are closed to Kyrgyz citizens.
+Access to border crossings with Kazakhstan may be restricted without warning.

-There is a high rate of violent crime and foreigners have been targeted.
+The Kyrgyz Republic has a high rate of violent crime and foreigners have been targeted.
 Organized gangs are common.
-Robbery, mugging, and pickpocketing occur frequently near major hotels, bars, parks, and on public transportation.
+Robbery, mugging and pickpocketing occur frequently near major hotels, bars and parks and on public transportation.
 Remain vigilant and ensure that your personal belongings and documents are secure.
 Do not show signs of affluence and avoid carrying large sums of money.

-Robberies have been committed by men in police uniforms.
-If approached, ask to see police credentials.
-Men posing as “meet and greet” airport facilitators lure unsuspecting foreigners into cars and demand money.
+Robberies have been committed by men in police uniforms; if approached by such a man, ask to see his police credentials.
+Also, men posing as “meet and greet” airport facilitators lure unsuspecting foreigners into cars and demand money.
 Make prior arrangements with your contacts and ask for identification upon arrival.
-Do not leave with anyone who does not show identification.
+Do not leave the airport with anyone who does not show you their identification.

 Demonstrations occur and have the potential to suddenly turn violent.
 They can lead to significant disruptions to traffic and public transportation.
 Avoid all demonstrations and large gatherings, follow the advice of local authorities and monitor local media.

-Avoid public transportation as it is unsafe and unreliable.
+Avoid public transportation, which is unsafe and unreliable.

-At night, call a reputable taxi service in advance before leaving popular restaurants and places of recreation, as foreigners have been specifically targeted leaving such venues.
+At night, call a reputable taxi service in advance before leaving popular restaurants and places of recreation.
+Foreigners have been specifically targeted leaving such venues.

-Use only officially marked taxis, pre-negotiate fares, and do not share a ride with strangers.
+Use only officially marked taxis, pre-negotiate the fare and do not share a ride with strangers.

 Drive defensively, as traffic accidents are a common cause of death and injury.
 Roads are poorly maintained and inadequately lit, and traffic regulations are often ignored.
 Buy gas in the cities of Bishkek and Osh because there are few gas stations outside those cities.